-Lapland is the name of the most northern part of Norway, Sweden, Finland, and the Kola Peninsula of Russia; this area is known as Lapland.
-Lapland is a region and not a country as the region of Lapland goes through 4 different country’s borders.
+Lapland is the name of the northern part of Norway, Sweden, Finland, and the Kola Peninsula of Russia; this area is known as Lapland.
+Lapland is a region and not a country, as the region of Lapland goes through 4 different countries borders.

 Today most Sami people consider the name Lapp a derogatory term, so it is best not to use it if you are traveling there and speaking to Sami people.
 The Sami people call the region Sapmi.

 The region of Lapland has the Barents Sea on the north, the White Sea on the East, and the Norwegian Sea is on its west.

 Because Lapland or Sapmi straddles a large landmass, the land is also as varied as the region.
 Parts of Norway’s Lapland are mainly open and filled with the wind without any tree or timber.
 Other areas of Lapland have a dense forest of pine, spruce, and other foliage.
 The Swedish Lapland has large finger lakes, while the Finnish area has many bogs and small lakes.

 The Sami people are indigenous Finno-Ugric speaking people who inhabit Sapmi or the Lapland region.
 The name Sami is sometimes also spelled Saami.